 - The changing matai system and the rule of law

-- Comparative perspectives on program themes in Hawai‘i, Samoa, and American Samoa
+- Comparative perspectives on program themes in Hawai‘i, Samoa, and Fiji

 The program’s thematic seminars provide students with a broad understanding of contemporary life in Samoa and of the physical and historical forces that have shaped the Pacific Islands region at large.
 The courses focus on the interplay of social change, climate change, and development and examine the impacts of westernization and globalization on small island states.
 The Research Methods and Ethics course introduces culturally appropriate, ethical field research methodology, in preparation for the Independent Study Project.
 Language study opens a window into Samoan culture, aids in field projects, and gives students the opportunity to engage more fully with their homestay families.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.